stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/TIM/PWM_Input/readme.txt

 @par Hardware and Software environment

-  - This example runs on STM32F10x Connectivity line, High-Density, Medium-Density and Low-Density Devices.
+  - This example runs on STM32F10x Connectivity line, High-Density, Medium-Density, Medium-Density Value line, Low-Density and Low-Density Value line Devices.

-  - This example has been tested with STMicroelectronics STM3210C-EVAL (STM32F10x Connectivity line), STM3210E-EVAL (STM32F10x High-Density) and STM3210B-EVAL
+  - This example has been tested with STMicroelectronics STM32100B-EVAL (STM32F10x Medium-Density Value line), STM3210C-EVAL (STM32F10x Connectivity
+    line), STM3210E-EVAL (STM32F10x High-Density) and STM3210B-EVAL (STM32F10x
-    (STM32F10x Medium-Density) evaluation boards and can be easily tailored to any other supported device and development board.
+    Medium-Density) evaluation boards and can be easily tailored to any other supported device and development board.

-  - STM3210E-EVAL, STM3210B-EVAL and STM3210C-EVAL  Set-up
+  - STM32100B-EVAL, STM3210E-EVAL, STM3210B-EVAL and STM3210C-EVAL  Set-up
     - Connect the external signal to measure to the TIM3 CH2 pin (PA.07).

 @par How to use it ?